Covid 19 coronavirus: Four more deaths, NZ death toll reaches 9, 17 new cases today

 They were all confirmed cases of Covid-19 and had underlying health conditions, Bloomfield said.

 "We have previously signalled the underlying vulnerabilities of the Rosewood residents and that this group would continue to be at risk.
-That does not make today's news any less sad," Bloomfield said.
+That does not make today's news any less sad.

 "This is the largest number of deaths we have recorded in any day in New Zealand from Covid-19 and it is a sobering reminder of what is at stake."